-8 Foods to Help Soothe a Sore Throat
+The 8 Best Foods for a Sore Throat

 It's the season for runny noses, sore throats and all those uncomfortable symptoms that come with a cold, the flu or another viral illness.
-Be prepared when your next sore throat hits by stocking up on these eight foods that can help soothe that irritated throat.
+Be prepared when your next sore throat hits by stocking up on these foods that can help soothe that irritated throat.
+Here are the eight best foods for a sore throat.

 "Whether I am coming down with a cold or just suffering from a strained voice, my go-to for a sore or scratchy throat is honey," says Dana Angelo White, M.S., RD, a registered dietitian, certified athletic trainer and author of Healthy One Pan Dinners.
 Research shows that honey is one natural remedy that can help soothe a sore throat.
 A 2017 study examined the effect of honey in 200 people with a sore throat.
 One group was given medication with honey, while a second group was given the same medication without honey.
 The study found that there was faster relief of signs and symptoms of sore throat in the group that included honey.
 How does Angelo White recommend taking honey?
 "A few teaspoons 'straight up' or melted into hot tea as a soothing remedy," she says.